Killers (Iron Maiden album): Background

+Steve Harris later noted in the official Iron Maiden book, Run To The Hills "Production-wise, Killers was like chalk and cheese compared to the first album," Harris also acknowledged the lack of brand new material on the record, however he claimed it was nonsensical to deny such good songs a proper release: "The first album was like a ‘best-of’ from our live set, songs which went back years.
+[For Killers], we still had a lot of really good, strong songs, like Wrathchild, and we didn’t want to lose them."

 "The Ides of March" is nearly identical to "Thunderburst", by fellow British NWOBHM band Samson, who featured a pre-Maiden Bruce Dickinson on vocals; however, "The Ides of March" was written during the brief time in 1977 in which future Samson drummer Thunderstick was a member of Iron Maiden.
 While Harris took sole credit for "The Ides of March", "Thunderburst" is credited to Harris and all four members of Samson's Head On line-up, Bruce Bruce, aka Bruce Dickinson, Chris Aylmer, Paul Samson, and Thunderstick, aka Barry Purkis.

+The album cover, featuring Eddie holding a bloody axe while his victim grabs his shirt, has in the background the street artist Derek Riggs lived in at the time, Etchingham Court in North Finchley.

 Killers spent eight weeks on the UK chart.
 The North American edition, which came out a few months later, was initially released on Harvest Records/Capitol Records and subsequently on Sanctuary Records/Columbia Records.
 The song "Twilight Zone" was added to the album.
 In Australia, the Skyhooks cover "Women in Uniform" was added instead as a bonus track.

 The Killer World Tour featured the band's first US shows, beginning at The Aladdin, Las Vegas, in support of Judas Priest.
 Subsequently, "Wrathchild" is the only regularly played track from the album, appearing in almost all their tours.